Black raspberries can be a delicious and productive crop for the small landscape. Learn how to train and prune black raspberries for the best harvest.

 In the first year, do nothing except admire your plants’ energetic will to live!

-Would you like to learn more about reducing maintenance and increasing yield?
+Would you like to learn more about reducing maintenance and increasing yield in the garden?

 You’ll find loads of information just like this in my book, The Suburban Micro-Farm.